SYNYC/1_Project_MTA/project_propsal.md

 ##### What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-The purpose of the model I built is to determine the top 10 stations by foot traffic, in order to best place our client’s, WTWY, street teams.
+The purpose of the model I built is to determine the top 10 stations by foot traffic and ***with a high number of tech companies***, in order to best place our client’s, WTWY, street teams.

 ##### Who benefits from exploring this question or building this model/system?